Recent California Appellate Opinions in Sexual Harassment and Employment Law

 Matthau v.
 Superior Court (William Morris Agency) - Trial court erred in granting talent agency's petition to compel arbitration where neither of the opposing parties were parties to any of the arbitration agreements under which the talent agency sought arbitration, and none of the legal principles under which a nonsignatory may be bound to another’s agreement to arbitrate applies.

 Metters v.
-Ralphs Grocery Company - Ralphs Grcoery Company fails to meet its burden on a motion to compel arbitration against its employee, by failing to prove an agreement to arbitrate.
+Ralphs Grocery Company - Ralphs Grocery Company fails to meet its burden on a motion to compel arbitration against its employee, by failing to prove an agreement to arbitrate.

 Mitri v.
 Arnel Management Company - Where a defendant fails to prove existence of signed arbitration agreement, defendant's motion to compel arbitration is properly denied and defendant's argument in support thereof is "wholly without factual support or legal merit."